NNDE-ECAI/NNDE-ECAI.github.io/schedule.md

     - Challenges of Numerical Methods
     - Physics-Informed Neural Networks
     - Hands-on with the DeepXDE Library
+    - Neural Operators
+    - Hands-on with the Neural Operators library
 3. Neural Networks for Modelling Differential Equations
     - Challenges on Differential Equations Formulation for Describing Real-world Systems
     - Neural Ordinary Differential Equations